softwareunderground/data-underground/perspectives.md

 These concerns are less obvious with only 17 datasets on https://dataunderground.org/dataset as of today.
 These problems appear more as the number of individual datasets grows greater than users' willingess to read through all of them.

+Additionally, these types of issues increase as the percent of datasets that can be aggregated into larger datasets increases.
+If all the datasets are completely separate or different in domain and,or format, than these issues are less of a problem.

 #### Background That Informs My Requirements/Needs
 First, I co-lead the houston data visualization meetup, which means I spend some time searching for good datasets people would enjoy visualizing during our datajams over the course of about 4 hours.
 There's a lot of potential open-data sites out there.
-Second, I help maintain data.nasa.gov, which has approximately 40,000 datasets and gets harvested into <a href="https://catalog.data.gov/dataset">data.gov</a>, which has almost a quarter of a million.
+Second, I help maintain data.nasa.gov, which has approximately ~40,000 datasets and gets harvested into <a href="https://catalog.data.gov/dataset">data.gov</a>, which has almost a quarter of a million.

 #### Minimizing Time-To-Start is Maximizing Use Rate
 A hypothesis I have based on my own experiences and, to be completely honest, not based on any real data whatsoever, is that a lot of the most used open-data is just the easiest to use.

+This is what we see with data.nasa.gov.
+The most used datasets are typically small ones, in a standard format, that are harvested into sites with great user-interfaces making the evaluation and time to start very minimize.

 A lot of datasets are hard to discover, and "discover" is often a more accurate word than "find" as a significant amount of use of open-data comes from people who didn't already know a dataset existed except through the open-data site or someone else who found it on the open-data site.

 To maximize the rate of discoverability, you need to make the amount of time to get there shorter.
 This requires the ability to sort and filter datasets in ways the correlate with user needs.

+[STRONGLY HELD OPIONION] The search functionality of some open-data sites is more geared to finding datasets than discovering them, which impacts the user experience.

 #### Discoverability Problems That Occur With More Datasets on a Site